patternfly/patternfly/src/site/pages/guidelines.md

 PatternFly is made up of isolated components that don't allow dependencies.
 Therefore, the use of helpers or utility classes is discouraged.

-However, from time to time it is recognized that an exception to the Patternfly styling may be needed for a special case.
+However, from time to time it is recognized that an exception to the PatternFly styling may be needed for a special case.
 For those instances, utility classes are supplied to assist in allowing minor styling changes without creating the need for adding custom CSS.

 A utility class is prefixed with `-u` (after the patterfly prefix `pf-`), for example: `.pf-u-align-content-center`.